-It doesn’t matter if you have a week or may be just a few days, Rome has everything you need.
+It doesn’t matter if you have a week, or maybe just a few days.
+Rome has everything you need indeed.
 The city’s impressive monuments and the dolce vita lifestyle offer so much beauty that will keep you occupied.

-UNMISSABLE THINGS TO DO IN ROME
+UNMISSABLE THINGS TO DO IN ROME ITALY

 GOOD TO KNOW: